Darxo/Hardened/README.md

 - **Bloodlust** (no longer available) is completely reworked.
 It now grants 10% more damage against bleeding enemies and makes you receive 10% less damage from bleeding enemies
 - **Bolster** (granted by **Polearm Mastery**) now requires a Polearm equipped, instead of any weapon with a Reach of 6 or more.
 It can now only trigger once per round.
 It can now trigger while engaged in melee.
 It can now only make at most one ally confident per attack
 - **Bone Breaker** is completely reworked.
 It now causes Armor Damage you deal to be treated as additional Hitpoint damage for the purpose of inflicting injuries
-- **Bow Mastery** no longer grants +1 Vision
+- **Bow Mastery** now makes skills cost 20% less Fatigue (down from 25%).
+It no longer grants +1 Vision
 - **Bullseye** no longer reduces the penalty for shooting behind cover.
 It also no longer works with **Take Aim**.
 It now provides 20% Armor Penetration (up from 10% and 20% resepctively)
 - **Bulwark** is completely reworked.
 It now grants additional Resolve equal to 5% of your current combined Head and Body Armor condition
 - **Brawny** no longer grants Initiative
 - **Calculated Strikes** now lowers Initiative by 15% (down from 20%)
 - **Cheap Trick** now affects all attacks of a skill, when you use it with an AoE skill
 - **Cleaver Mastery** is completely reworked.
-It still makes Cleaver Skills cost 25% less Fatigue and grants +10% Hitchance when using **Disarm**.
+It still makes Cleaver Skills cost 20% less Fatigue and grants +10% Hitchance when using **Disarm**.
 You now deal +50% Critical Damage when hitting the Body of someone who is disarmed or who doesn't wield a Weapon
 - **Colossus** now grants +15 Hitpoints, instead of 25% more Hitpoints
 - **Command** can now be used on fleeing allies.
 In this case it triggers a positive morale check first.
 Then, if they are not fleeing, they are moved forward in the turn order, like before
 - **Combo** is reworked.
 It now reduces the cost of all skills you haven't used yet this turn by 2 Action Points, except the first skill you use each turn
 - **Concussive strikes** is completely reworked.
 It is now called **Shockwave** and it makes it so your kills or stuns with maces will daze all enemies adjacent to your target for 1 turn
-- **Crossbow and Firearm Mastery** now grants +1 Vision while you wear a Helmet with a Vision Penalty.
+- **Crossbow and Firearm Mastery** now makes skills cost 20% less Fatigue (down from 25%).
+It now grants +1 Vision while you wear a Helmet with a Vision Penalty.
 It no longer reduces the reload cost of **Heavy Crossbows** by 1
-- **Dagger Mastery** no longer grant any reach ignore.
+- **Dagger Mastery** now makes skills cost 20% less Fatigue (down from 25%).
+It no longer grant any reach ignore.
 It now reduces the action point cost of the first offhand skill each turn to 0, if your offhand item has a weight lower than 10
 - **Decisive** no longer grants 15% more Resolve at 1 Stack
 - **Death Dealer** is completely reworked.
 It now grants 5% more damage with AoE-Attacks for every enemy within 2 tiles.
 It also removes any rooted effects, whenever you use an AoE Attack
 - **Deep Impact** is now called **Breakthrough** and has been completely reworked.
 It grants the **Pummel** skill, which can now be used with any hammer.
 It also makes it so **Shatter** has a 100% chance to knock targets back on a hit and it increases the knock back distance of **Shatter** by 1